Jaipal Singh Munda: Role in the Constituent Assembly debates

-Munda was a gifted speaker and represented all the tribal people of India at the Constituent Assembly of India (which was responsible for drafting the constitution of Independent India).
+Munda was a gifted speaker and represented the tribal population of India at the Constituent Assembly, which was responsible for drafting the Constitution of India.
 The following is an excerpt from a famous speech made by him, where, while welcoming the Objectives Resolution, he highlighted the issues faced by the Indian tribals:

 As an Adivasi, I am not expected to understand the legal intricacies of the Resolution.
 But my common sense tells me that every one of us should march in that road to freedom and fight together.
 Sir, if there is any group of Indian people that has been shabbily treated it is my people.
 They have been disgracefully treated, neglected for the last 6,000 years.
 The history of the Indus Valley civilization, a child of which I am, shows quite clearly that it is the newcomers — most of you here are intruders as far as I am concerned — it is the new comers who have driven away my people from the Indus Valley to the jungle fastness ...
 The whole history of my people is one of continuous exploitation and dispossession by the non-aboriginals of India punctuated by rebellions and disorder, and yet I take Pandit Jawahar Lal Nehru at his word.
 I take you all at your word that now we are going to start a new chapter, a new chapter of independent India where there is equality of opportunity, where no one would be neglected.